Safeguarding Young Cricketers.

 If you would like to know more about child welfare or have any concerns about anything you see then please contact me.

-My details are:-
+My contact details are:-

-email:- Select ‘Caroline Piper’ in the email form on our contact page
+Select ‘Caroline Piper’ in the email form on our contact page

-In my absence the deputy Club Welfare Officer
+In my absence the deputy Club Welfare Officer is Jacqueline Daley

 The following are quick links to basic SVCC policies and procedures, further information is on the Clubmark page